BASEL.FM

 Wrapping Up

-If your environment does have Kubernetes, the conversation shifts to Ray Serve or AIBrix.
-That's a different story.
+If your setup has Kubernetes, the conversation shifts to Ray Serve or AIBrix.
+That's a different post.

 Have questions or ran into something I didn't cover?
 Feel free to reach out.